Jacksonckc/Data-Structure-Tutorial/3-tree.md

 You are working in a dentist office, part of your job is to organize the patients'/clients' files.
 You want to organize them in a way that is easy for you to find them in the future when you need them.
 Below are the requirements for your algorithm that you want to build for the filing system.

-1. Each of the file should have a unique id.
+1. Each of the files should have a unique id.
 2. Your filing system should be able to handle all kinds of files inserting into the original pile.
 3. Your filing system should organize the files in order using their id.
 4. You should be able to pull out a patient's file using his/her id with O(log n) efficiency.